Guide

 • Travel / mobilisation (per km or fixed allowance)

 The most important thing: don't undercut yourself to win.
 Government agencies do not always award to the cheapest.
 They award to the best overall value.
-Pricing too low raises red flags about your ability to deliver.
+Pricing too low raises questions about whether you have allowed for the full scope, compliance, and overhead.

 Common mistake